cuzdav/baneful/README.md

 Keys:

 'p' : pause/unpause the music

 '+' '-' : volume up / down

 ']' : next track

-'u' : undo move (may ba applied many times until the row is in its initial position) 'r' : restart the row from the beginning
+'u' : undo move (may ba applied many times until the row is in its initial position)

+'r' : restart the row from the beginning

 'h' : hint - It will take your current position and give you the next move for an optimal solution.
-      IF one exists.
+      _If_ one exists.
 Hints are shown incrementally, to not give too much away:
-      1) first hint shows the rule but does not show you the replacement to use for that rule unless only one is possible
+      * 1) first hint shows the rule but does not show you the replacement to use for that rule unless only one is possible
-      2) the next hint shows the replacement row you should select
+      * 2) the next hint shows the replacement row you should select
-      3) the next hint shows the target, effectively giving you the entire from/to information
+      * 3) the next hint shows the target, effectively giving you the entire from/to information
-      4) yet another hint (for the truly lazy) will play the move for you However, if there is only one replacement, it's shown along with the rule, and if there's only one target, then that will be shown with the replacement, to avoid need for gratuitious clicking for obvious choices.
+      * 4) yet another hint (for the truly lazy) will play the move for you However, if there is only one replacement, it's shown along with the rule, and if there's only one target, then that will be shown with the replacement, to avoid need for gratuitious clicking for obvious choices.